Gameday inactives, injuries and weather: Week 4

 jacksonville

+Inactives: QB Jake Luton, CB Luq Barcoo, PK Stephen Hauschka, DL Daniel Ekuale, C Brandon Linder, WR Dede Westbrook and CB Josiah Scott

-Lineup notes: WR DJ Chark Jr. (chest) made it back to practice fully Friday, and he’s set to return.
+Lineup notes: WR DJ Chark Jr. (chest) made it back to practice fully Friday, and he’s ready to return.
+PK Aldrick Rosas will handle the kicking duties for the Jaguars in Week 4 with PK Stephen Hauschka (knee) unavailable.

 cincinnati

+Inactives: LB Logan Wilson, CB Mackensie Alexander, WR John Ross, PK Austin Seibert, RB Trayveon Williams, DL Geno Atkins and OG Keaton Sutherland

 Lineup notes: RB Joe Mixon (chest) was added to the injury report Saturday as questionable.
-He is shaping up to be a game-time decision.
+He is active, but the extent of how much the injury could impact his play is anyone’s guess.

 Arizona at Carolina (1:00 p.m.
 EDT)